 - Visit the local school and pre-school.

-The volunteer programme is small and welcoming, with no more than 12 volunteers in a group.
-The volunteer accommodation is situated in the heart of the conservancy in a beautiful location surrounded by nature.
+The family volunteer programme is small and welcoming.
+Volunteer accommodation is situated in the heart of the conservancy in a beautiful location surrounded by nature.

 There are a mixture of double and twin rooms, with volunteers sleeping in comfortable single beds.
 If you would like your family to be accommodated in one room, please let us know and we will see what is possible.
 All bedding is provided, including duvets, pillows and extra blankets in winter.
 Showers and toilet facilities are shared, and hot water is supplied for showers and washing.
 Power sockets for electrical items are available in communal areas (UK three-pin square plugs).